WEARFITS/docs/THIRD_PARTY_NOTICES.md

 OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 ```

-### Node.js Built-in Modules

-The following are built-in Node.js modules and are covered by the Node.js license:

-- fs
-- https
-- net

 ## Additional Notes

 1. This product includes software developed by various organizations and individuals.
 2. All licenses listed above are compatible with commercial use.
 3. Some packages may have dependencies with their own licenses.
-For complete license information, please refer to the node_modules directory of each package.

 ---
 Last updated: December 2024